Research Area(s)

 - Canadian Sport Psychology Association (CSPA), Professional Member

-- Community-University Institute for Social Research (CUISR) Management Board, member
+- Community-University Institute for Social Research (CUISR) Management Board, Member

 - Indigenous Peoples' Health Research Centre, Research Affiliate

-- ParticipACTION Research Advisory Group, member
+- ParticipACTION Research Advisory Group, Member

-- Saskatchewan Centre for Patient-Oriented Research (SCPOR) Affiliated Research Alliance, member
+- Saskatchewan Centre for Patient-Oriented Research (SCPOR) Affiliated Research Alliance, Member

 Consultant

-- Mental Performance Consultant, Sport Medicine & Science Council of Saskatchewan
+administered by the Associate for Applied Sport Psychology (AASP) and Canadian Sport Psychology Association (CSPA) - Mental Performance Consultant, Sport Medicine & Science Council of Saskatchewan

 Scholarly Societies